EvolEcolGroup/tidypopgen/README.md

 ## Examples

-There are a several vignettes designed to teach you how to use `tidypopgen`.
+There are several vignettes designed to teach you how to use `tidypopgen`.
 A short introduction to the package is available in the ['introduction' vignette](https://evolecolgroup.github.io/tidypopgen/dev/articles/tidypopgen.html).
 A more detailed and technical description of the grammar of population genetics,